 How Does Udacity Work?

 Studying at Udacity is a very simple process.
-It’s easy even for someone who has never learned online before.
+It’s easy even for someone who has never taken an online course before.
 To clarify, the program I took on Udacity was the Digital Marketing Nanodegree.
 Thus, that’s what I will be using as my point of reference.
 It’s important to realize that other Nanodegree programs might differ in some ways.
-But, the basic working process of Udacity remains the same across the board.
+But, the basic working process of Udacity is consistent across the different Nanodegrees.

 Taking a Nanodegree on Udacity involves the following steps: